Jon Gass

 Biography

 Jonathon Gass is an Assistant Professor of Infectious Disease Epidemiology in the Department of Public Health and Community Medicine at the Tufts University School of Medicine with a secondary appointment in the Department of Infectious Disease and Global Health at the Tufts University Cummings School of Veterinary Medicine.
-Dr. Gass is an infectious disease epidemiologist, virus ecologist, and global health practitioner studying how zoonotic viruses emerge from animal reservoirs and spill over into human populations.
-Dr. Gass is the Deputy Director of the USAID Strategies to Prevent (STOP) Spillover consortium, which develops and evaluates interventions to reduce risks of zoonotic virus spillover in seven countries globally.
-Dr. Gass has a multi-disciplinary background which includes expertise in both human and animal population health, One Health, molecular virology and phylogenetics, global health research/intervention implementation, and capacity building in human/animal laboratory and public health sectors.
-He has worked for international humanitarian, non-governmental, and academic organizations to establish operational, investigative, and interventional research studies in multiple settings throughout Sub-Saharan Africa, South and Southeast Asia, and the Arctic.
-Throughout the last several years, his research has focused on the inter-continental migration and transmission dynamics of avian influenza viruses among arctic wildlife and SARS-CoV-2 in settings where humans and animals share close contact.
-In addition, he has extensive experience designing and implementing monitoring and evaluation protocols for large-scale international epidemiological research and development programs.
+Dr. Gass is an infectious disease epidemiologist, virologist, and global health practitioner studying how zoonotic viruses emerge from animal reservoirs and spill over into human populations.
+Dr. Gass has a multi-disciplinary background which includes expertise in both human and animal population health, One Health, molecular virology, microbiology, phylogenetics, global health research, and capacity building in human/animal laboratory and public health sectors.
+As PI of the Gass Lab, Dr. Gass' research weaves together field biology, human and animal disease surveillance, and both laboratory and computational analyses to build a holistic understanding of disease dynamics across interconnected human, animal, and environmental systems.
+Since 2017, he has established operational, investigative, and interventional research studies addressing zoonotic virus spillover in multiple settings throughout Sub-Saharan Africa, South and Southeast Asia, and the Arctic.
+Additionally, Dr. Gass' work strengthens global frontline health workforce capacity to prevent, detect, and respond to infectious disease outbreaks and other public health emergencies.
+Dr. Gass was the Deputy Director of the USAID-funded Strategies to Prevent (STOP) Spillover Consortium from 2020-2025.
+He is a faculty affiliate for both the Global One Health Academy at NC State and the NSF Center for Analysis and Prediction of Pandemic Expansion (APPEX).
 Dr. Gass is a Salzburg Global Fellow.